Skip to content

-Dictated heading and punctuation
+Dictated Heading and Punctuation

 The list below are the defaults supported by Claudio.
 The Profile configuration allows for the addition for other phrases as needed.